rfwlab/rfw/docs/articles/guide/ssc.md

 }
 ```

-The server registers the corresponding host component and exposes it over a WebSocket:
+The server registers the corresponding host component, serves the built bundle, and exposes it over a WebSocket at `/ws`:

 ```go
 package main